 A combination of environmental, genetic, and other unknown factors probably contribute to alveolar epithelial cell dysfunction or reprogramming, which leads to abnormal fibroproliferation in the lung.
 There is ongoing research into the contributions of genetics, environmental stimuli, inflammatory cells, the alveolar epithelium, mesenchyme, and matrix.

 The key histologic findings are subpleural fibrosis with sites of fibroblast proliferation (fibroblast foci) and dense scarring, alternating with areas of normal lung tissue (heterogeneity).
 Scattered interstitial inflammation occurs with lymphocyte, plasma cell, and histiocyte infiltration.
 Cystic abnormality (honeycombing) occurs in all patients and increases with advanced disease.
-A similar histologic pattern uncommonly occurs in cases of interstitial lung diseases of known etiology (see see Key Features of Idiopathic Interstitial Pneumonias).
+A similar histologic pattern uncommonly occurs in cases of interstitial lung diseases of known etiology (see Table 2: Key Features of Idiopathic Interstitial Pneumonias).

 Symptoms and Signs

 Symptoms and signs typically develop over 6 mo to several years and include dyspnea on exertion and nonproductive cough.
 Constitutional symptoms, such as low-grade fever and myalgias, are uncommon.
 The classic sign of IPF is fine, dry, inspiratory crackles (Velcro crackles) at both bases.
 Clubbing is present in about 50% of cases.
 The remainder of the examination is normal until disease is advanced, at which time signs of pulmonary hypertension and right ventricular systolic dysfunction may develop.